Blaze Starr

 Blaze Starr (born Fannie Belle Fleming; April 10, 1932 - June 15, 2015) was an American stripper and burlesque star.
 Her vivacious presence and inventive use of stage props earned her the nickname "The Hottest Blaze in Burlesque".
 She was also known for her affair with Louisiana Governor Earl Kemp Long.
 Based on her memoir Blaze Starr!
 My Life as Told to Huey Perry (published in 1974), the 1989 film Blaze told the story of that affair starring Paul Newman as Long and Lolita Davidovich as Starr, with Starr herself acting in a cameo role and as a consultant.

 Early life

 Starr was born on April 10, 1932, in rural Wayne County, West Virginia, along Twelvepole Creek, (also spelled Twelve Pole Creek) the second eldest of 11 siblings born to Lora (née Evans) and Goodlow Fleming.

-Reared in the Newground Hollow (also spelled New Ground Hollow) area of Wilsondale, West Virginia, she left home at either age 14 or 15, claiming to have suffered a gang rape during her teenage years.
+Reared in the Newground Hollow (also spelled New Ground Hollow) area of Wilsondale, West Virginia, she left home at either age 14 or 15.
 She first moved to Logan, West Virginia, working as a carhop, and then from there to Washington D.C., where, according to her autobiography, she was discovered by a promoter while she was employed in a doughnut shop.